scottcolfer/scottcolfer.github.io/_posts/2017-05-26-user-centred-technical-products.md

 ## 5. Acceptance

 **You** "So . . .
-I can get a multidisciplinary team to work on my technical thing, that is actually a service for internal users?
-That's actually quite exciting."
+I can get a multidisciplinary team to work on my technical thing, that is really a service for internal users?
+That's exciting."

 **Inner You** "Yes.
 You'll need to help your colleagues understand that you're working on a service, the same as them, but once they do then you'll get the help you need."